-Jacob Stewart's research will be focused on better understanding the chemistry of Earth’s atmosphere.
-He is interested in using the tools of laser spectroscopy to measure the amount and the properties of important atmospheric molecules — in particular, biogenic volatile organic compounds (BVOCs), which are naturally occurring molecules emitted by plants into the atmosphere.
+Jacob Stewart's research is focused on better understanding the chemistry of Earth’s atmosphere.
+He uses the tool of laser spectroscopy to measure the amount and the properties of important atmospheric molecules — in particular, biogenic volatile organic compounds (BVOCs), which are naturally occurring molecules emitted by plants into the atmosphere.
 Even though these species are only present in small amounts in the atmosphere, they have a significant impact on atmospheric processes which affect climate change and air pollution.

-His group will develop methods to measure BVOCs using infrared laser spectroscopy.
-This will allow development of new instruments for measuring the concentrations of BVOCs in the atmosphere.
-Infrared spectroscopy can also provide important information on fundamental properties of these molecules, which can aid theoretical efforts to model their structure and reactivity.
+His group is developing methods to measure BVOCs using infrared laser spectroscopy.
+In particular, the Stewart group uses a Quantum Cascade Laser (QCL) to perform these measurements.
+QCLs are a relatively new type of laser technology that have excellent characteristics for performing cutting-edge infrared spectroscopy.
+QCL spectroscopy will allow development of new instruments for measuring the concentrations of BVOCs in the atmosphere.
+Infrared spectroscopy can also provide important information on the fundamental properties of these molecules, which can aid theoretical efforts to model their structure and reactivity.

 At Connecticut College, Stewart teaches Analytical Chemistry (214), Chemical Thermodynamics (307), and Chemistry 309, Atomic and Molecular Structure and Dynamics.